-Since joining STScI in 2011, Dr Andrew J. Fox has served in a number of functional roles.
-He is currently the User Support block lead in the Cosmic Origins Spectrograph (COS) instrument team, where he oversees the work to support COS users as they prepare their observations.
+Since joining STScI in 2011, Dr. Andrew J. Fox has served in a number of functional roles.
+He is currently the Deputy Manager of the Instrument and Science Support Branch (ISSB), which coordinates the work of the analysts in the INS division supporting the HST and JWST missions.
 He is also the chair of the Telescope Time Review Board (TTRB), which reviews changes to accepted Hubble Space Telescope (HST) programs.
 Previously, he served as the review coordinator for HST Director’s Discretionary proposals.

 PhD in Astronomy, University of Wisconsin-Madison